Does your dog enjoy swimming? Here’s a roundup of the best places to take your dog swimming along the Front Range.

 - Paws for a Dip, Thornton

-- Union Reservoir in Longmont
+- Union Reservoir, Longmont

 Indoor Pools for Dogs

-CRCG (Canine Rehabilitation & Conditioning Group)
+CRCG (Canine Rehabilitation and Conditioning Group)

 Specialties: Animal rehabilitation services and Colorado’s first and largest indoor recreational dog swimming pool.